094459/newsletter-oss-projects/README.md

 [sample-code-for-a-secure-vault-using-aws-nitro-enclaves](https://aws-oss.beachgeek.co.uk/43c) - This repository contains a sample secure vault solution built using AWS Nitro Enclaves, a feature available exclusively through the AWS Nitro System hypervisor on supported Amazon EC2 instances.
 A vault solution is useful when you need to ensure sensitive data (such as Protected Health Information (PHI)/Personally Identifiable Information (PII)) is properly secured at rest and can only be decrypted through approved channels.
 Check out more details about how cool Nitro Enclaves are by reading the supporting documentation for this project, [About the AWS Nitro Enclaves Vault](https://aws-oss.beachgeek.co.uk/43b).(#203)

+**sample-aws-dax-go-v2**

+[sample-aws-dax-go-v2](https://aws-oss.beachgeek.co.uk/4an)  is the official AWS DAX SDK for the Go programming language.
+In addition to this, [sample-aws-dax-go-v2-sample](https://aws-oss.beachgeek.co.uk/4al)is some sample code / application showing how to use DynamoDB Accelerator (DAX) Go Language SDK Client.(#208)

 **serverless-genai-food-analyzer-app**

 [serverless-genai-food-analyzer-app](https://aws-oss.beachgeek.co.uk/3x6) provides code for a personalised GenAI nutritional web application for your shopping and cooking recipes built with serverless architecture and generative AI capabilities.
 It was first created as the winner of the AWS Hackathon France 2024 and then introduced as a booth exhibit at the AWS Summit Paris 2024.
 You use your cell phone to scan a bar code of a product to get the explanations of the ingredients and nutritional information of a grocery product personalised with your allergies and diet.
 You can also take a picture of food products and discover three personalised recipes based on their food preferences.
 The app is designed to have minimal code, be extensible, scalable, and cost-efficient.
 It uses Lazy Loading to reduce cost and ensure the best user experience. (#198)